rnasfi/improving-cleaning-data-with-unstructured-textual-data/README.md

 ## Getting started

 This project is written in Python.
-To run it, as of version 3.8.10, and different python libraries (requirement.txt).
+To run it, as of version 3.8.10, and different python libraries (requirement_v8.txt).

 Just pull the code from this repository and install locally the used libraries such as pandas, etc.
 Click on the hyperlinks to see example code.

 ```
 cd existing_repo